Zarina-dev/Purchase-prediction/README.md

 # Purchase-prediction
 It is supervised machine learning project.
-I build a model which predicts whether client do purchase or not
+I built a model which predicts whether client do purchase or not